Denmark Diplomatic Profile

 Military

-Denmark’s closest military partners are Greenland, Norway, and Sweden.
+Denmark’s closest military partners are France, Norway, and Canada.
 Most adversarial: Russia, North Korea, and Belarus.

 Diplomatic

-Denmark’s closest diplomatic partners are Norway, Finland, and Germany.
+Denmark’s closest diplomatic partners are France, Norway, and Ukraine.
 Most adversarial: Russia, North Korea, and Belarus.

 Regime Relations

-Denmark’s closest regime relations partners are Greenland, Sweden, and Germany.
+Denmark’s closest regime relations partners are Ukraine, Sweden, and Germany.
 Most adversarial: Russia, North Korea, and Afghanistan.

 Societal Relations

-Denmark’s closest societal relations partners are Greenland, Sweden, and Finland.
+Denmark’s closest societal relations partners are Sweden, Finland, and Norway.
 Most adversarial: Russia, Afghanistan, and North Korea.

 Economic Interdependence

-Denmark’s closest economic interdependence partners are Greenland, Germany, and Belgium.
+Denmark’s closest economic interdependence partners are Germany, Belgium, and France.

 Economic Policy